2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

   - Defensive coding: check the file for primer data
     - If no primers are found in csv file, abort the script

-The readr library handles all the necessary coding for *streaming* in the input file into our script. now we can interacting with our primer data!
+The readr library handles all the necessary coding for *streaming* in the input file into our script.
+Now we can interacting with our primer data!
 ```r
 input_file <- "path/to/pcr_primer_input_file.csv"
 primer_information <- readr::read_csv(input_file)